lerzegov/elm-markup/examples/editor/README.md

 1. We manage the `Selection` entirely in Elm and only rely on the browser for character positions via `Selection.CharacterLayout`.
     - Oh boy, I tried a lot of other ways before landing on this one.
 Probably needs a blog post.
-2. `Mrk.Edit.update` updates our document if the edit is valid.
+2. `Mark.Edit.update` updates our document if the edit is valid.

 ## Improvements